Conditionally Elicitable Dynamic Risk Measures for Deep Reinforcement Learning

 \end{theorem}

-\begin{proof} First, note that spectral risk measures satisfy the monotonicity and translation invariance properties.
-Therefore, using the same argument as the one in the proof of \cref{thm:univ-approx-V}, any linear combination of $\VaR_{\alpha_m}$ and $\riskmeas^{\spectrum}$ is absolutely continuous a.s. for any threshold $\alpha_m \in (0,1)$, which allows us to use the universal approximation theorem result.
+\begin{proof} The proof is similar to the proof of \cref{thm:univ-approx-H}.
+First, note that spectral risk measures satisfy the monotonicity and translation invariance properties.
+Therefore, using the same argument as the one in the proof of \cref{thm:univ-approx-H}, any linear combination of $\VaR_{\alpha_m}$ and $\riskmeas^{\spectrum}$ is absolutely continuous a.s. for any threshold $\alpha_m \in (0,1)$, which allows us to use the universal approximation theorem result.